gammazero/nexus/examples/README.md

 To connect a client using different types of transport, specify `-socket=web`, `-socket=tcp`, or `-socket=unix`.
 If no socket type is specified, then the default is `web` and the client uses a websocket transport.

 Connect the client using TLS by specifying the `-tls` and `-skipverify` flags.
 The `-skipverify` flag is needed for to skip verification of the certificate presented by the example server.
-If `-tls` is not specified, then do not use TLS connection.
+If `-tls` is not specified, then client will not use a TLS connection.

 To choose the type of serialization for the client to use, specify `-serialize=json` or `-serialize=msgpack`.
 If no serialization is specified, then the default is `json`.